kairosdb/metrics4j/README.md

 know that you want to specify the host tag each time this is called, in this way you separate the metrics for each host.

+While the parameters to a reporting method are usually strings they can be any type, Metrics4j will call .toString() on the parameter so it can be passed as a string tag to the timeseries backend.

 **Note:** Not all timeseries backends support tags.
 In those cases you will need to include the tag as part of the metric name using a formatter (see below)